How to Grow Rocket

 Rocket is one of the easiest salad crops to grow and you get quick results.

-It is a pick and come again crop, so you can just pick what you need on a daily basis.
-It is an ideal container crop so you can grow it on patios and balconies if you don't have garden space.
-It is so much better than the supermarket bags of rocket, which are expensive and often short lived.
+It is a pick and come again crop, just pick what you need daily.
+It is an ideal container crop suitable to grow on patios and balconies if you don't have garden space.

-Rocket likes a sunny site, but not too much sun or just like lettuce, it will bolt and go to seed.
-For this reason I think it is best grown in partial shade.
-The flowers, illustrated above right should be removed if you want to keep the plant growing and to stop it setting seed too early in the season.
+Rocket likes a sunny site, but not too much sun or just like lettuce,it will bolt and go to seed.
+For this reason, I think it is best grown in partial shade.
+Remove the flowers illustrated above right to keep the plant growing and prevent it from setting seed too early in the season.

 The flowers are edible and can make an attractive addition to a salad.
-Ensuring the crop is well watered may help to stop it bolting in warm spells.
+Well-watering the crop may help prevent bolting during warm spells.

-Rocket can be ready to harvest within 4-6 weeks of sowing, and can be grown as a cut and come again crop.
-The growing time for Rocket, as with lettuce, can be extended at the end of the growing season by covering the crop with a cloche.
+Rocket can be ready to harvest within 4-6 weeks of sowing.
+You can extend the growing season for rocket, as with lettuce, by covering the crop with a cloche at the end of the growing season.

-Rocket can be troubled by flea beetle, but it not too much bother.
-It will make small holes in the leaves but they remain perfectly edible.
+Flea beetle can trouble rocket, but it not too much bother.
+It will make small holes in the leaves, but they remain perfectly edible.

 How to Grow from Seed

 The seed is fine and needs to be sown in either shallow drills or blocks.
-The ground should be prepared so that it is well raked with fine earth.
-Sow seeds into prepared soil evenly,butnot too sparsely so you have a reasonable density of plants to harvest from.
-Sow rocket quite shallow around .5 cms (1/4") into prepared ground.
-Rocket can be sown from March to September.
-To reduce gluts, a good rule of thumb is to sow each fortnight.
+Prepare the ground by raking until it is fine earth.
+Sow seeds into prepared soil evenly, but not too sparsely, so you have a reasonable density of plants to harvest from.
+Sow rocket shallow around .5 cm (1/4") into prepared ground.
+You can sow rocket from March to September.
+To reduce gluts, sow each fortnight.
 If your garden is in an exposed area, or the spring weather is poor, delay early sowings until April.

 Green wheelbarrow means easy to grow